Rose Art Museum: October 2011 reopening

-After a brief closing period to undergo major renovations, the Rose Art Museum reopened October 25, 2011.
-This coincided with the 50th anniversary of the museum, which was also celebrated with ceremonies including speeches by the university president Frederick M. Lawrence and the artist James Rosenquist.
+After a brief closing period to undergo major renovations costing $1.7 million, the Rose Art Museum reopened October 25, 2011.
+This coincided with the 50th anniversary of the museum, which was also celebrated with ceremonies including speeches by the university president Frederick M. Lawrence, and the artist James Rosenquist.

+In 2016, the Rose Art Museum joined with five other university and college arts museums to create the New Media Arts Consortium.
+This group was formed to jointly acquire and share digital, interactive, and new media works.

 Post COVID-19 reopening

+In June 2020, Brandeis University named renowned Israeli art historian and author Gannit Ankori as the interim Director and Chief Curator of the museum, and permanently confirmed these appointments in December.
+Ankori succeeded former Rose director Luis Croquer, who had left the museum in June 2020.

-After an emergency closing in March 2020 due to the COVID-19 pandemic, the Rose Art Museum reopened exclusively to Brandeis University students, faculty, and staff in September 2020.
+After its mandatory emergency closing in March 2020 due to the COVID-19 pandemic, the Rose Art Museum reopened exclusively to Brandeis University students, faculty, and staff in September 2020.
 The museum was one of the first Boston-area university art galleries to re-open to the public, on June 25, 2021.

-On December 15, 2021, Brandeis University named renowned Israeli art historian and author Gannit Ankori as the new Director and Chief Curator of the museum.
-Ankori succeeded former Rose director Luis Croquer, who had left the museum in June 2020.
-In celebration of the museum's 60th anniversary, the Rose curated re:collections, a three-year-long rotating retrospective of the museum's collection.
+In celebration of the reopening and the museum's 60th anniversary, the Rose presented re:collections, a three-year-long rotating retrospective of the museum's collection.
 The exhibition placed less-known (and often excluded and marginalized artists) in juxtaposition to famous art figures to bring new voices and correct art history's exclusionary practices.